 1. Identify your goals

 This is the moment to determine what you want to achieve with your market strategy.
-Only by doing this will you be able to decide on what the steps you should implement are.
+Only by doing this will you be able to decide what the steps you should implement.
 A key tool to determine your goals is using the SMART guidelines.
 This is an acronym that you should always keep in mind.

-A for Achievable: You must set goals for your event that are ambitious, but realistic.
-It’s okay if you have to stretch yourself to meet them, but the key to this is making sure they are within your reach.
-This way you will be able to know how to achieve it.
+👉 A for Achievable: You must set goals for your event that are ambitious, but realistic.
+It’s okay if you have to stretch yourself to meet them, but the key is ensuring they are within your reach.
+This way you will able to know how to achieve it.

 2. Create an event marketing timeline

 This links directly with the last item on the SMART criteria.
 But it goes one step further as it allows you to create smaller goals for the things you want to achieve.

 This way, you can set targets to accomplish that will allow you to publicize your event.
 By setting yourself a timeline, you can measure the extent of the reach of these smaller goals and increase your efforts for other timelines that are further down the line.
 Furthermore, this allows you to set specific strategies, which can be more or less aggressive, depending on how close your event is.

 Sometimes keeping to the basics is the best way to achieve what you want.
 Therefore, here are some essential things you should implement to spread the word about your event: